docker/docs/engine/admin/start-containers-automatically.md

 running and starts it if not.
 It is not Docker-aware, but just monitors operating system processes within the container.

-Docker does not recommend this approach, because it is not platform-dependent and even differs within different versions of a given Linux distribution.
+Docker does not recommend this approach, because it is platform-dependent and even differs within different versions of a given Linux distribution.

 > **Warning**: Do not try to combine Docker restart policies with host-level